Venezuela For Kids

 Medanos de Coro National Park

-- The statue of the Virgin Mary of Trujillo is the highest statue in the Americas.
+- The statue of the Virgin Mary of Trujillo is usually named the highest statue in the Americas.
 It is taller than the Statue of Liberty in New York!

 Statue of Peace Virgin Mary in Trujillo in Venezuela